Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Reducing a Lyapunov Analysis to the Resolution of a System of Inequalities

 Let $T \geq 1$ be fixed, let $x_* \in {\rm{argmin}}~f$, and let $(x_t)_{t=0}^{T}$ be generated by the SGD algorithm for some fixed step-size $\gamma >0$.
 Given a set of parameters $\rho, a_0, \dots, a_T, e_0, \dots, e_{T-1} \ge 0$, we define the following Lyapunov energy, for $t = 0, \dots, T-1$:

 where, by convention, the empty sum $\sum_{s=0}^{-1}$ is equal to zero.

 The first term of this Lyapunov energy is the distance to the solution $\Vert x_t - x_* \Vert^2$, a classical term which typically decreases for deterministic monotone gradient dynamics.
 The second term involves the function gap $f(x_t) - \min f$, which also typically decreases for gradient descent.
-The standard Lyapunov for gradient descent usually contains the term $t(f(x_t) - \min f)$, which we have replaced with the sum of the past function gaps (observe that both are of the same order in time).
-The last term for this Lyapunov energy is a \emph{negative} cumulated sum, where the $e_t$'s play the role of a variance term.
-It is meant to compensate the fluctuations caused by the uncertainty in the SGD algorithm, and will allow the Lyapunov energy to decrease.
+The standard Lyapunov for gradient descent usually contains the term $t(f(x_t) - \min f)$, and such term was also considered for analyzing SGD in \cite{taylor_stochastic_2019}.
+Here we make a slightly different choice, replacing this term with the sum of the past function gaps (observe that both are of the same order in time).
+The last term for this Lyapunov energy is a \emph{negative} cumulated sum, where the $e_t$'s measure the contribution of the variance.
+This term is meant to compensate the fluctuations caused by the uncertainty in the SGD algorithm, and will allow the Lyapunov energy to decrease.

-The core argument of our analysis is that a decrease of the Lyapunov (in expectation) yields upper bounds for SGD.
-Let us start by computing the discrete derivative of the energy.